randr000/tax_llm_node_api_gateway/README.md

 RAG_SERVICE_INTERFACE_PORT=<Port for Chat service>
 ```

-A post request made to the API path /query
+#### A post request made to the API path "/query"
 Sample request object:
 ```js
 {"query": "How many filing statuses are there?"}
 ```
+When a request is received, a hashkey string is created and the user's query and the bot's response are stored in a key-value database.
+This is used to later determine that a rating received belongs to the correct user query and bot response.<br><br>
 Sample response object:
 ```js
 {